 The most practical way to consume mullein is as an herbal tea, or you can add a few drops of concentrated extract to other beverages as well.

 So there you have it.
-Now you about all of the best herbs for your lungs and respiratory system.
+Now you know about all of the best herbs for your lungs and respiratory system.
 Hopefully the information in this article can you breathe easier and improve your overall health.

 We have another article that covers all of the Best Essentials Oils for Your Lungs, so definitely check that out it you’re interested.

 Keep in mind that this article is for informational purposes only.
 As always, please speak with your doctor for medical advice and treatment.
 Thank you so much for reading and as always, breathe easy my friend.